jmartinez-uv/barbarian-ankura/README.md

 ## Contentful + NuxtJs

-setting up the content model using contentful dashboard
+1. setting up the content model using contentful dashboard

-create space home
+* create space
-create content model type and add fields
+* create content model type and add fields
-Add entry to content
+* Add entry to content

-* Login to contentful with command
+2. Login to contentful with command

 ```
 $ contentful login
 ```

-* Install contentful plugin
+3. Install contentful plugin

 create a new file in the plugin directory called contentful.js to create an SDK client with pre-defined environment variables